Afternoon Delight

-"Afternoon Delight" is a hit song recorded by Starland Vocal Band, known for its close harmony and sexually suggestive wordplay.
+"Afternoon Delight" is a song recorded by Starland Vocal Band.
 It was written by band member Bill Danoff.

-"Afternoon Delight" charted well in New Zealand, peaking at #5.
-In Australia it was a #6 hit (Adelaide radio station 5KA was first to pick up the single, making it #1 in South Australia).
-In the UK, it reached #18 and was used as theme to a weekly show of the same title on London's Capital Radio, hosted by Duncan Johnson, and from 1980 on an afternoon show using the same title, broadcast every weekday at Mercia Sound in Coventry, presented by Stuart Linnell.
-It became a US #1 single on July 10, 1976 and earned a gold record.
-"Afternoon Delight" also reached #1 in Canada.
+In the US, it became a No. 1 single on July 10, 1976, and earned a gold record.

 Background and writing

 The title came from the happy hour menu at Clyde's restaurant in Georgetown, Washington, D.C., where Bill Danoff was eating with fellow bandmember Margot Chapman, while his then-wife Taffy Danoff was undergoing surgery for cervical cancer.
-Danoff enjoyed writing the song and downplayed the somewhat controversial lyrics: "I didn't want to write an all-out sex song ...
+Danoff downplayed the lyrics: "I didn't want to write an all-out sex song ...
 I just wanted to write something that was fun and hinted at sex."